Navigation

 Implementation of the RE Curriculum at Holy Trinity

-The Curriculum combines aspects of Discovery RE and Understanding Christianity which brings together learning about and from religion, questioning and spiritual development in a comprehensive scheme of learning.
+The Curriculum combines aspects of Discovery REUnderstanding Christianity and a world-view enquiry unit which brings together learning about and from religion, questioning and spiritual development in a comprehensive scheme of learning.
 RE is taught weekly and devotes 10% of learning time.

 Pupils study:

-Religious Education is enquiry based where the children learn skills of investigation, empathy and the ability to express concepts and practices through a range of media.
+Religious Education is enquiry based where the children learn skills of investigation, empathy and the ability to express concepts and practices through a range of media and theological, philosophical and human/social science lenses.

 The Impact of the RE Curriculum at Holy Trinity